MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - External users can access documents that are labeled with encryption by using guest accounts.
 For more information, see [Support for external users and labeled content](sensitivity-labels-office-apps.md#support-for-external-users-and-labeled-content).

-- Office 365 eDiscovery supports full-text search for these files and data loss prevention (DLP) policies support content in these files.
+- eDiscovery supports full-text search for these files and data loss prevention (DLP) policies support content in these files.

 > [!NOTE]
 > If encryption has been applied with an on-premises key (a key management topology often referred to as "hold your own key" or HYOK), or by using [Double Key Encryption](double-key-encryption.md), the service behavior for processing the file contents doesn't change.
 So for these files, coauthoring, eDiscovery, data loss prevention, search, and other collaborative features won't work.